 My blogging income has been steadily increasing since then.
 And 23 months into blogging, I made $13,000+ in one month!
 Almost $11,000 of which was “passive income” from display advertising and $2,000+ from promoting other people’s products or services (affiliate marketing).

 I am not really comfortable sharing these numbers.
 That will probably be the last income-related numbers you’ll hear from me on this blog.
 I only wanted to inspire you and give you a possibly life-changing idea of what you could do in your spare time today and what you could earn in the future if you started your blog today.

 And you don’t have to be special

-My “blogging story” isn’t even unique, I am far from being special, and I am not even a great writer.
+My “blogging story” isn’t even unique, and I am not even a great writer.
 But this only proves to you that you can start a blog and make money even if you are just like me.